 Photo: Boy de NijsCheck the packing list

-Our guest bloggers Jan and Marieke left small Belgium on 2 July 2018 for an adventurous journey.
-After traveling for 3.5 months in Southeast Asia, they flew to Central America to explore Guatemala, Honduras, Costa Rica and Panama.
+Our guest bloggers Jan and Marieke left Belgium on 2nd July 2018 for an adventurous journey.
+After travelling for 3.5 months in Southeast Asia, they flew to Central America to explore Guatemala, Honduras, Costa Rica and Panama.

 To get to know Costa Rica they go out with a 4×4 with roof tent for a road trip.
-During this adventure they camp on the beach of Junquillal, the rain forest at Rio Celeste in Bijagua and the special environment of the volcano Arenal.
+During this adventure, they camped on the beach of Junquillal, in the rain forest at Rio Celeste in Bijagua and around the special environment of the volcano Arenal.

-“Our road trip was unforgettable!”, Says Jan and Marieke.
+“Our road trip was unforgettable!”, say Jan and Marieke.
 Read more about their adventures:Read more

-Graduation student and Edventure intern Jaimy van Eenennaam traveled to Costa Rica for the first time in September 2018.
+Graduation student and Edventure intern Jaimy van Eenennaam travelled to Costa Rica for the first time in September 2018.
 The ultimate treat after successfully completing her Tourism Management studies.